Schedule a Consultation

 4. Listen to Understand, Not Just to Respond

 In the heat of an argument, we often listen with the goal of formulating our next rebuttal.
-To fight fair, you need to practice active listening.
-This means truly hearing what your partner is saying, both verbally and non-verbally, without interrupting or planning your defence.
+To fight fair, you need to practise active listening.
+This means truly hearing what your partner is saying, both verbally and non-verbally, without planning your defence.

 Try to paraphrase what you hear them say to confirm understanding ("So, what I'm hearing is that you feel frustrated because...").

-You don't have to agree with everything they say, but validating their feelings ("I can understand why you feel that way") can de-escalate tension and create a space for real dialogue.
+Validating their feelings can de-escalate tension and create a space for real dialogue.
 This article explains how to respond better.

 5. Prioritise Repair Attempts